MicrosoftDocs/security/compass/incident-response-process.md

 Here are some useful tips:

-- Consider ICS for crisis management
+- Consider the Incident Command System (ICS) for crisis management

    If you don’t have a permanent organization that manages security incidents, we recommend using the ICS as a temporary organizational structure to manage the crisis.